 Previously, LeBlanc served as dean of the college faculty in the College of Arts, Sciences, and Engineering at the University of Rochester.
 His publications include writings on operating systems, parallel programming, and software engineering.

-He holds a Ph.D. and a master’s degree in Computer Science from the University of Wisconsin at Madison and a Bachelor of Science in Computer Science from State University of New York at Plattsburgh.
+He holds a Ph.D. and a master’s degree in computer science from the University of Wisconsin at Madison and a bachelor's degree in computer science from State University of New York at Plattsburgh.

 - "Guns, Germs, and Steel" by Jared Diamond - "This book reminds us that we are products of the past."